iip-ecosphere/platform/platform/tools/tools.maven.dependencies/README.md

 The ``copy`` goal is the same as in the original plugin and included here just for convenience.

+## tree goal

+The ``tree`` goal is the same as in the original plugin and included here just for convenience.

 ## delete goal

 The delete goal allows to just delete files and directories.
 At it's core, it is similar to the